-- 4 ½ cups chicken broth (plus more as needed)
+- 5 cups chicken broth - plus more as needed

-- 4 to 5 medium red potatoes, skin-on and cut into ½ inch cubes (about 4 to 5 cups)
+- 3 medium red potatoes - skin-on and cut into small cubes

 - Salt and pepper to taste

-In a large 6-quart Dutch oven or pot, cook the bacon over medium heat until fully cooked through and browned.
+- In a large 6-quart Dutch oven, cook the diced bacon over medium heat until crispy.
 Remove using a slotted spoon or tongs, and transfer to a plate lined with a paper towel.
-Set aside.
+Then chop into smaller pieces and set aside.

-Remove some of the bacon fat from the pot (leave only about 2 tablespoons).
-Over medium heat, melt the butter.
-Add the celery and onion, and cook until softened, about 6-8 minutes.
-Add the garlic and cook for another 2 minutes until fragrant.
-Tip: if you notice that certain spots in the pot are browning too quickly, add a little bit of broth and scrape the brown bits using a wooden spoon.
+- Remove some of the bacon fat from the pot (leave only about 2 tablespoons).
+Over medium heat, melt the butter and then sauté the celery and onions until softened, about 6-8 minutes.

-Stir in the diced potatoes.
-Bring to a boil and then reduce heat to a simmer.
-If it is too thick, add some more broth (but remember you will later add heavy cream or half-and-half, which will help to thin it out a bit too).
-Cover with the lid, and simmer for 20-25 minutes or until the potatoes are tender, stirring occasionally.
+- Add the diced potatoes and bring back to a simmer.
+If the broth seems too thick, add some more broth as needed.
+Cover with the lid, and simmer for 20 minutes until the potatoes are tender.